Blueberry Banana Bread

 - Mashed bananas.
 As always, use the brownest, ripest bananas you’ve got, as those will make for the sweetest loaf.

 - Butter.
-I used unsalted butter from a block, NOT a tub.
-Tubs of butter almost always have water added, which will throw off the texture of the bread.
+I used unsalted butter from a block, not a tub.
+Tubs of butter almost always contain water, which can alter the bread’s texture.

 - Sugar.
 I like to use white sugar since it bakes more evenly, while brown sugar tends to sink in the middle.
-That said, you could use a mix of half and half.
+That said, you could use a mix of both without it sinking.

 - Milk.
 I used unsweetened almond milk, but any milk works.